Loki-Hornsby/Unitilities/README.md

 # Unitilities
- Some simple utility classes for unity.
+Some helpfull code for programming in Unity.\
+The [Unity Package File](https://docs.unity3d.com/Manual/AssetPackagesImport.html) can be found [here](Exported%20Package/Package.unitypackage).